 - Budget (1 page maximum, required for those applying for the grant)

 - Grant monies can be used for salary support of research assistants or other study staff.

 - Please note that the budget cannot be used for indirect costs, administrative or travel costs, publication costs, or salary support for the Principal Investigator, Co-PIs, or collaborators.

 No-cost extensions: Six month to one-year no-cost extensions may be given for unexpected situations.
-Written requests for extensions must be received ninety (90) days before the expiration of the original grant period and are subject to approval by the Chair of the MERG committee and the ASE Executive Board.
+Written requests for extensions must be received ninety (90) days before the expiration of the original grant period and are subject to approval by the Chair of the SERG committee and the ASE Executive Board.

 Additional Funding: The Principal Investigator is encouraged to apply for additional funding from other sources besides this ASE Grant.

 Transferring Institutions: This grant is NOT transferable to another individual within the Institution and NOT transferable to another institution OR to operating funds.
 If the Principal Investigator leaves their Institution, all unused funds MUST be returned.